uuk0/PyBytecodeManipulator/ASSEMBLY.md

   - %: top of stack (in most cases the default when not provided)
   - \<access>[\<index or expression>]: value by [] operator
 - OP instruction
+- A string literal with " as quotes, and \\" for escaping